Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 Contact Centres

 Agents handle calls.
-When it's time to pay, the call enters a secure payment segment.
-The customer enters card details via keypad — the agent stays on the line but can't hear the tones.
+When it is time to pay, the call enters a secure payment segment.
+The customer enters card details via keypad, the agent stays on the line but cannot hear the tones.
 Payment is processed through the customer's gateway, and the agent sees a confirmation.
 See PCI-compliant payments for contact centres.

 IVR Payment Lines